 - Lambert will have learned to play the cello only if I have bought him one.

 This time, it is not so easy to read (vi) as implying that I bought Lambert a cello before he learned to play.
 These changes in the auxiliary (sometimes described as changes in “tense”) have led some writers to argue that conditionals in English involve implicit quantification across times (see, for example, von Fintel 1998).
-Assessment of this claim lies beyond the scope of the present article (see the entry on conditionals and the detailed discussion in Bennett 2003).

 A is a sufficient condition of B =df the absence of A is a necessary condition of the absence of B